WardenPotato/Scales/README.md

 This autoloading functionality is not present on gamemodes that arent sandbox derived.

 ## Convars on sandbox
-On sandbox the following convars are registered to prevent abuse of the STool, this doesnt not effect the API functions.
+On sandbox the following convars are registered to prevent abuse of the STool, this does not effect the API functions.

 `scales_clamp`: Force the Entity Resizer to clamp its values.
 (Default: on)